-Because the review process depends heavily on the participation of qualified volunteer reviewers, the review process can be quite lengthy (and can range from a minimum of six to twelve months from the time a complete Initial Program Review proposal is received by the Commission), especially for lower-incidence programs.
+Because the review process depends heavily on the participation of qualified volunteer reviewers, the review process can be quite lengthy, especially for lower-incidence programs.
 The Commission asks that each institution identify a minimum of one faculty member for each program it intends to offer who will be available to be trained for and participate in Initial Program Review.
 This provides additional reviewers which, in turn, helps the review process move as quickly as possible.
 It is highly recommended that institutions volunteer to review documents prior to submission of their own proposal in order to gain the most in-depth understanding of the entire IPR process.